Victor Hedman

-Victor Erik Olof Hedman (/sv/; born 18 December 1990) is a Swedish professional ice hockey defenceman and captain for the Tampa Bay Lightning of the National Hockey League (NHL).
-Hedman was selected second overall by the Lightning in the 2009 NHL Entry Draft and made his NHL debut that year.
+Victor Erik Olof Hedman (/sv/; born 18 December 1990) is a Swedish professional ice hockey player who is a defenceman and captain for the Tampa Bay Lightning of the National Hockey League (NHL).
+Hedman was selected second overall by the Lightning in the 2009 NHL entry draft and made his NHL debut that year.

 Widely considered at one time to be one of the best defencemen in the NHL, Hedman is a six-time James Norris Memorial Trophy finalist, winning the award in 2018.
 Hedman won the Stanley Cup back-to-back with the Lightning in 2020 and 2021, and won the Conn Smythe Trophy as the most valuable player in 2020.